 Become a Committee Member

-We are currently looking for one Member-at-Large on this committee, ideally representing or having past experience in a rural area.
+We are currently looking for two Members-at-Large on this committee, ideally representing or having past experience in a rural area.
 Learn how you can get involved or contact email@example.com for more details.

 Dr. Saeed Ahmadinejad (Chair), Edmonton

 Dr. Jill Konkin, Edmonton